lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 ### Risk

 What happens when the browser is instructed an incorrect MIME type for a content, or not at all entirely?
 In such a case, the browser will attempt to guess the content type by reading and interpreting the content data.
-This action is referred to as *MIME Sniffing*.
+This action is referred to as _MIME Sniffing_.

 > More information on MIME Sniffing can be found in the official [MIME Sniffing standard](https://mimesniff.spec.whatwg.org/).

-The purpose of this header is to instruct the browser to avoid guessing the web server's content type which may lead to an incorrect render than that which the web server intended.
+The purpose of this header is to instruct the browser to avoid guessing the web server's content type which may lead to an incorrect render than that which the webserver intended.

-The _X-Content-Type-Options_ HTTP header is used by IE, Chrome, and Opera and is used to mitigate a MIME based attack.
+The _X-Content-Type-Options_ HTTP header is used by IE, Chrome, and Opera and is used to mitigate a MIME-based attack.

 An example of setting this header: